Inositol

 How Does It Work?

-Inositol might balance certain chemicals in the body to possibly help with mental conditions such as panic disorder, depression, and obsessive-compulsive disorder.
+Inositol might balance certain chemicals in the body to possibly help with mental conditions such as panic imbalance, low mood, and obsessive-compulsive imbalance.
 It might also help insulin work better.
 This might help with conditions such as polycystic ovary syndrome or diabetes during pregnancy.

 Uses